okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 **Learning outcome**

-* Understand the requirements necessary for the submission process using the [OIN Manager](https://oinmanager.okta.com).
+* Understand the requirements necessary to submit your integration using the [OIN Manager](https://oinmanager.okta.com).

 **What you need**

-* a built and tested OIN integration that is ready for Okta verification
+* a built and tested OIN integration that's ready for Okta verification

 ---